Hurtak/petrhurtak.com/articles/_drafts/debian-packages/article.md

 ## Debian install script

-- Creat file named `debian/package-name.install`.
+- Create file named `debian/package-name.install`.
-- In this file we specify what files or folders should be copied into the package.
-Then once the package will be installed, these files will be copied from the package into the filesystem.
+- In this file, we specify what files or folders will be copied into the package.
+Then once the package is installed, these files will be copied from the package onto the filesystem.
-- Directory is relative to the parent of _debian_ directory, eg if you have `project/debian/package-name.install`, paths will be relative to `project` dir.
+- Directories are relative to the parent of _debian_ directory, for example, if you have `project/debian/package-name.install`, paths will be relative to the `project` dir.

 ```
 dist/* /www/package-name/
 ```

-## Create the package
+## Build the package

 - In the root of your project directory run `dpkg-buildpackage -b -uc`.
-    - `-b` only make binary package and do not create package with source files.
+    - `-b` only make a binary package and do not create a package with source files.
     - `-uc` skip the signing stage of the `.changes` file with your PGP key.
 - If everything went ok, you should see file named `package-name_1.0.0_all.deb` one level up from the root directory of your project.

 ### Build artefacts

-After the build you will see some build artefacts inside the `debian` directory.
-They are usefull for your build debugging, but if everything went ok, you can safely remove them with something like:
+After the build, you will see some build artifacts inside the `debian` directory.
+They are useful for your build debugging, but if everything goes ok, you can safely remove them with something like:

 ```bash
 git clean -df debian